 Outpatient drug and alcohol rehab is also ideal for individuals further along in their recovery that don’t need as much structure in order to remain sober.
 Our outpatient drug and alcohol rehab focuses specifically on relapse prevention, coping skills and addiction education to arm our clients with the tools they need to move forward in their lives drug and alcohol-free.

 Structurally, outpatient drug and alcohol rehab differs from residential rehab in a few key ways.
 For starters, it’s not required that you live on the property for this level of treatment.
 Many of our clients fresh from inpatient rehab will move to what’s referred to as a sober living house.

 They will re-learn the skills of living on their own, without the crutch of drugs and alcohol like cooking, cleaning and working – all while under the supervision of counselors.
 Typically, sober living houses employ a curfew and random drug and alcohol testing, as well.
 Other recovering addicts, further along in their transition back to their day-to-day life, will live at home either with their family or on their own while attending outpatient drug and alcohol rehab.

 Benefits of Outpatient Drug and Alcohol Rehab

-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center for women in South Florida.
+Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center in South Florida.
 Destination Hope is thrilled to announce evening outpatient drug and alcohol rehab programs for women who simply cannot attend the daytime programs due to professional or familial obligations.